Non-invasive Skin Biopsy Testing

 This advanced testing option from Dermtech is now available at Miami Skin Dr.

-This test uses an adhesive tape to pick up cells from the surface of the skin that displays signs and symptoms of the melanoma.
-The sample is then sent to laboratories where it is analyzed after the technicians have extracted the ribonucleic acid (RNA) from it.
-DermTech’s PLA MAGE (Melanoma Associated Gene Expression) detects the expression for two specific genes, PRAME and
+This test uses an adhesive tape to pick up cells from the surface of the skin that display signs and symptoms of the melanoma.
+The sample is then sent to laboratories, where it is analyzed after the technicians have extracted the ribonucleic acid (RNA) from it.
+DermTech’s PLA MAGE (Melanoma Associated Gene Expression) detects the expression for two specific genes, PRAME and LINC00518.
+These two genes belong to separate classes of molecules that are known to have roles in oncogenesis, and both are elevated in melanoma.
+These gene expression results are summarized in a molecular pathology report.